NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_03_C++_Functions_And_Recursions.md

 [Function Declaration](https://raw.github.com/NarayanMahadevan/MakeTechEzResources/master/images/GetOnToC++/DeclareFunctions.png "Function Declaration")
 -->

 **Procedure Abstraction** is achieved when computational detail are moved into a function.
-The benifits are:
+The benefits are:

 1. Easy to reuse your programs
 2. Makes programs easier to read and enables to concentrate on high-level steps